 At the end of the entire game, count how many Ws and Ls you have on your Individual Score Card, and write the number in the designated space at the bottom of your scorecard.

-After all 4 Rounds 1-6 are played and all the score cards are filled up, it’s time for a round of high fives and to see who wins what (if you all brought moolah to the table that is).
+Time to channel your inner Jerry Maguire!
+After all four Rounds 1-6 are played and all the scorecards are filled up, it’s time for a round of high fives and to see who wins what (if you all brought moolah to the table that is).
 There are several ways to win money at the end of a game, so chances are pretty good that you’ll at least win your money back and break even.
 Delegate someone to gather up all the Individual Score Cards and to see who wins what.
 Divvy up the money this way:

 - Most Ws (wins) = $25